Born: 1800-01-07 Cayuga County, New York

 Shortly after Fillmore left office, his wife, Abigail Powers, with whom he had fathered two children, died.
 Fillmore married his second wife, Caroline McIntosh in 1858.
 He remained active politically throughout the 1850s and became one of the leading figures of the growing Know-Nothing movement - receiving the American Party's presidential nomination in 1856.
 He proved to be a very unpopular candidate, causing many Know-Nothings to vote for the Republican candidate, John C. Fremont, or the Democratic candidate, James Buchanan, instead.
 Following Buchanan's victory, the American Party dissolved and Fillmore continued to endorse a nationalist pro-compromise position.
 He opposed Abraham Lincoln's election in 1860 but supported the Union during the Civil War.
 In 1864, he endorsed George B. McClellan's presidential campaign, but largely retired from public life thereafter.

-Elbert B. Smith, The Presidencies of Zachary Taylor and Millard Fillmore (Lawrence: University Press of Kansas, 1988); Tyler Anbinder, "Fillmore, Millard," American National Biography (New York: Oxford University Press, 1999), 7:910-12.
+Elbert B. Smith, The Presidencies of Zachary Taylor and Millard Fillmore (Lawrence: University Press of Kansas, 1988); Tyler Anbinder, "Fillmore, Millard," American National Biography, ed. by John A. Garraty and Mark C. Carnes (New York: Oxford University Press, 1999), 7:910-12.